-- 2.1 This is a new section not currently covered in the Guideline. - An authorized institution (AI) should develop customer acceptance policies and procedures that aim to identify the types of customer that are likely to pose a higher than average risk of money laundering.
+- 2.1 This is a new section not currently covered in the Guideline. - 2.2 An AI should develop customer acceptance policies and procedures that aim to identify the types of customer that are likely to pose a higher than average risk of money laundering (see risk-based approach under the General Guidance Section of IN).
 A more extensive customer due diligence process should be adopted for higher risk customers.
-There should also be clear internal guidelines on which level of management is able to approve a business relationship with such customers.

-- 2.3 In determining the risk profile of a particular customer or type of customer, an AI should take into account factors such as the following: - (a) origin of the customer, the place where the customer's business is established, the location of the counterparties with which the customer conducts transactions and does business, and whether the customer is otherwise connected with certain jurisdictions such as Non-Cooperative Countries and Territories (NCCTs) designated by the FATF (see section 14 below), or those known to the AI to lack proper standards in the prevention of money laundering or customer due diligence process; - (b) background or profile of the customer such as being, or linked to, a politically exposed person (see section 10 below) or otherwise being an individual with high net worth whose source of funds is unclear; - (c) nature of the customer's business, which may be particularly susceptible to money laundering risk, such as money changers or casinos that handle large amounts of cash; - (d) unwillingness of the customer to cooperate with the AI's customer due diligence process for no good reason; - (e) unreasonable pattern of account activity given the AI's information on the customer: - (f) for a corporate customer, unduly complex structure of ownership for no good reason; and - (g) any other information that raises suspicion of the customer being connected to money laundering.
+There should also be clear internal guidelines on which level of management is able to approve a business relationship with such customers. - 2.3 In determining the risk profile of a particular customer or type of customer, an AI should take into account factors such as the following: - (a) origin of the customer (e.g. place of birth [IN 2], residency), the place where the customer's business is established, the location of the counterparties with which the customer conducts transactions and does business, and whether the customer is otherwise connected with certain jurisdictions such as Non-Cooperative Countries and Territories (NCCTs) designated by the FATF (see section 14 below), or those known to the AI to lack proper standards in the prevention of money laundering or customer due diligence process [IN 3]; - (b) background or profile of the customer such as being, or linked to, a politically exposed person (see section 10 below and IN 34) or otherwise being an individual with high net worth whose source of funds to be credited to an account (both initially and thereafter) is unclear; - (c) nature of the customer's business, which may be particularly susceptible to money laundering risk, such as money changers or casinos that handle large amounts of cash; - (d) for a corporate customer, unduly complex structure of ownership for no good reason; and - (e) any other information that may suggest that the customer is of higher risk (e.g. knowledge that the customer has been refused a banking relationship by another institution). - 2.4 Following the initial acceptance of the customer, a pattern of account activity that does not fit in with the AI's knowledge of the customer may lead the AI to reclassify the customer as higher risk.